RobotNerd/proze/README.md

 If you're interested in developing your own compiler or editor plugin for proze, read through the [technical specification](./doc/technical-specification.md).
-This document defines the rules
+This document defines the rules for the proze format.

+## Supported editors

+> TODO

 ## Acknowledgements